-Your age, gender and National Insurance records will affect the amount you’ll get and when you’ll be eligible to start receiving it.
+Your age and National Insurance records will affect the amount you’ll get and when you’ll be eligible to start receiving it.

 How do you get the State Pension?

-You need to claim your pension when you reach State Pension age.
+You can claim your pension when you reach State Pension age.
 You can find out how at the government’s website.
 You’ll also find a simple calculator to show you when you’ll qualify for the State Pension.